 Design#

-We discuss the design of the mammos packages, in particular the use of ontology labels and units when exchanging data.
+We discuss the design of the MaMMoS framework, and the use of ontology labels and units when exchanging data.

 TLDR#